 The pain rating scale, known as the Visual Analog Score (VAS), was used to measure treatment effectiveness and patient improvement.
-The studies commonly targeted specific acupuncture points located in the occipital region, known as ashi, GB 20 and EX-B2.
+The studies commonly targeted specific acupuncture points in the occipital region, known as ashi, GB 20, and EX-B2.

 The review reported that treating patients with acupuncture for longer than two weeks may be most effective in treating occipital neuralgia.
 Patients who were treated with acupuncture experienced significant improvements compared to those treated with medication.
 The researchers could not definitively conclude that acupuncture was more effective because of the design of the clinical studies.

-This review was the first to provide evidence of the effects of acupuncture for occipital neuralgia.
+This review was the first to provide evidence of the effects of acupuncture on occipital neuralgia.
 According to the authors, “Although acupuncture only and combined acupuncture treatments showed significant effects compared to medication, the results of this study are inconclusive.”
-Studies with better design and larger population sizes are needed to determine the effectiveness of acupuncture in occipital neuralgia.
+Studies with better designs and larger population sizes are needed to determine the effectiveness of acupuncture in occipital neuralgia.

 - Yun, J., Lee, S., Cho, J. et al. The effects of acupuncture on occipital neuralgia: a systematic review and meta-analysis.
 BMC Complement Med Ther 20, 171 (2020). https://doi.org/10.1186/s12906-020-02955-y.
 Accessed August 16, 2020.